samduk/ethicalhacking/presentation-and-notes.md

-## Workshop Benefits:
+## Presentation Benefits:

-1.  **Practical Hands-on Experience:** Participants will gain practical experience using open source tools, which are widely available and cost-effective for penetration testing purposes.
+1.  ~~**Practical Hands-on Experience:** Participants will gain practical experience using open source tools, which are widely available and cost-effective for penetration testing purposes.~~
-2.  **Enhanced Skills**: Participants will develop the necessary skills to identify vulnerabilities, exploit them, and provide comprehensive recommendations for enhancing security.
+2.  ~~**Enhanced Skills**: Participants will develop the necessary skills to identify vulnerabilities, exploit them, and provide comprehensive recommendations for enhancing security.~~
-3.  **Cost Savings**: By utilizing open source tools, organizations can save significant costs associated with commercial penetration testing tools and licenses.
+3.  ~~**Cost Savings**: By utilizing open source tools, organizations can save significant costs associated with commercial penetration testing tools and licenses.~~
-4.  **Customization**: The workshop can be tailored to address specific organizational needs and challenges, ensuring maximum relevance and value for participants.
+4.  ~~**Customization**: The workshop can be tailored to address specific organizational needs and challenges, ensuring maximum relevance and value for participants.~~
-5.  **Networking Opportunities**: The workshop will provide participants with networking opportunities, allowing them to connect with other like-minded enthusiast in the field and exchange knowledge and experiences.
+5.  ~~**Networking Opportunities**: The workshop will provide participants with networking opportunities, allowing them to connect with other like-minded enthusiast in the field and exchange knowledge and experiences.~~

 ## Participants: